mongodb/mongo-ruby-driver/README.md

 MongoDB server support), please submit your idea through the [MongoDB Feedback Forum](https://feedback.mongodb.com/forums/924286-drivers).

+## Maintenance and Bug Fix Policy

+New driver functionality is generally added in a backwards-compatible manner and results in new minor driver releases (2.x).
+Bug fixes are generally made on master first and are backported to the current minor driver release.
+Exceptions may be made on a case-by-case basis, for example security fixes may be backported to older stable branches.
+Only the most recent minor driver release is officially supported.
+Customers should use the most recent driver release in their applications.

 ## Running Tests

 Please refer to [spec/README.md](spec/README.md) for instructions on how